-In September 2018 we decided to turn our redundant reservoir (the area within the yellow rectangle in the photo below) into an exhibition garden - we will post progress here as the project unfolds...
+Back in September 2018 we decided to turn our redundant reservoir (the area within the yellow rectangle in the photo below) into an exhibition garden...

 This photo, taken during the summer 2017, clearly shows just how overgrown the reservoir was, with willow and bramble, among other invasive plant life.
 It has been home to a variety of wildlife, some of which we wish to continue to support.
 Others need to move out, such as foxes, badgers and muntjac deer.